The multimode conditional quantum Entropy Power Inequality and the squashed entanglement of the multimode extreme bosonic Gaussian channels: Bosonic quantum systems

-is called \emph{symplectic form}.
-More generally, a symplectic form is any antisymmetric and invertible matrix $\Delta'$.
+which is known as \emph{symplectic form}.} More generally, a symplectic form is any antisymmetric and invertible matrix $\Delta'$.
 In fact, there always exists a matrix $M$ such that $M\,\Delta'M^T=\Delta$, the canonical form.
 The Hamiltonian that counts the number of excitations or photons is

 where

 is the ladder operator.
 The vector annihilated by $\aa$ is the vacuum and is denoted by $\ket{0}$.

 \begin{definition}[displacement operator] Given a vector $\vb{r}\in\mathbb{R}^{2n}$, the \emph{displacement operator} of parameter $\vb{r}$ is defined as